 Whether the virus enters the nose, the ENOVID® Nasal Spray Device provides a physical barrier by laying down the HPMC layer which traps virions.
 The environment within this gel barrier contains nitric oxide which is viricidal and inactivates the virions within the gel.
-This additional hostile chemical layer is due to a low pH but mostly to the short burst of nitric oxide (NO) production.
+This additional hostile chemical layer is due to a low pH but mainly to the short burst of nitric oxide (NO) production.
 During this time, NO rapidly destroys the shape of the spikes/protrusions of any virions present, through a process called nitrosylation.
-This process causes conformational changes that render the key-like viral spike portion required to enter the cell useless.
+This process causes conformational changes that render the key-like viral spike portion required to enter the cell uselessly.
 The unique mechanism of action of the ENOVID® Nasal Spray Device is that the NO molecule neutralizes the virions, thus blocking their ability to connect with the ACE-2 receptors and preventing the virion from fusing to the host cell.
-This is important because even though NO is produced for a short period of time, its effects have a long-lasting protection against viral entry that prevents infection of the host cell.
+This is important because even though NO is produced for a short period of time, its effects have long-lasting protection against viral entry that prevents infection of the host cell.

-It is these mechanisms of action which contribute to the significant effect of the ENOVID® Nasal Spray Device that can reduce the chance of infection by eradicating viruses before they can infect cells, including preventing COVID-19 infection and transmission.
-In summary, the mechanism of action of the ENOVID® Nasal Spray Device is based on inactivating the virion itself and not by means of a pharmacological, immunological or metabolic reaction with the body.
+It is these mechanisms of action that contribute to the significant effect of the ENOVID® Nasal Spray Device that can reduce the chance of infection by eradicating viruses before they can infect cells, including preventing COVID-19 infection and transmission.
+In summary, the mechanism of action of the ENOVID® Nasal Spray Device is based on inactivating the virion itself and not by means of a pharmacological, immunological, or metabolic reaction with the body.

 This mechanism of action is further supported by Racchi et al1 in the Expert Review of Medical De-vices Journal, section 4.2.3 of the article states the following:

 "The mechanism of action toward pathogens is a good example to distinguish between a pharmacological and a chemical/physical mode of action.
-In some cases, the medical device has intended purposes that include the interference with the activity of a pathogen on or within the human body.
+In some cases, the medical device has intended purposes that include interference with the activity of a pathogen on or within the human body.
 It is clear that the activity of a substance that specifically interferes with biochemical pathways of the microorganism so that its replication and/or viability are impaired constitutes a pharmacological mechanism as carried out by antibiotics of all types.
-On the other hand, changing the environmental conditions (osmolarity, pH, surfactants, chelators, shields of the adhering surfaces) constitutes a physical or chemicophysical mechanism of action.
+On the other hand, changing the environmental conditions (osmolarity, pH, surfactants, chelators, and shields of the adhering surfaces) constitutes a physical or chemicophysical mechanism of action.
 An example of such action is that of cranberry extracts whose mechanism is related to interference with surface adhesion molecules of the bacteria inducing conformational changes and therefore, not allowing the formation and development of a proper biofilm and resulting (therapeutic effect) in reduced colonization by the bacteria."

-The described mechanism of action in the article is exactly as described above, in which the changing environmental conditions caused by the low pH of the nitric oxide induce conformational changes in the virion pathogen, resulting (therapeutic effect) in prevention of the virion from fusing to the host cell and causing infection.
+The described mechanism of action in the article is exactly as described above, in which the changing environmental conditions caused by the low pH of the nitric oxide induce conformational changes in the virion pathogen, resulting (therapeutic effect) in the prevention of the virion from fusing to the host cell and causing infection.

 Furthermore, the ENOVID® Nasal Spray Device is not intended to enter the body but to act in the space above or on the surfaces of the nasal epithelial cells.
-Absence of medicinal activity of ENOVID® inside the cell has been corroborated in animal and human trials that showed that the ENOVID® Nasal Spray Device, delivered at a high dose concentration of 500X, resulted in no detectable systemic levels of methemoglobin, the primary metabolite of nitric oxide (NO), the main component produced by the ENOVID® Nasal Spray Device.
+The absence of medicinal activity of ENOVID® inside the cell has been corroborated in animal and human trials that showed that the ENOVID® Nasal Spray Device, delivered at a high dose concentration of 500X, resulted in no detectable systemic levels of methemoglobin, the primary metabolite of nitric oxide (NO), the main component produced by the ENOVID® Nasal Spray Device.

-In summary, the ENOVID® Nasal Spray Device creates a mechanical barrier with the HPMC and a chemical barrier which prevents viral activity due to low pH (created by the citric acid) and exogenous destruction of viruses (by the nitric oxide) within the nasal cavity.
+In summary, the ENOVID® Nasal Spray Device creates a mechanical barrier with the HPMC and a chemical barrier that prevents viral activity due to low pH (created by the citric acid) and exogenous destruction of viruses (by the nitric oxide) within the nasal cavity.